SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 * [Android](android-spec-file) configuration

-### Android specific: autoVerify
+### Android: testing autoverify

-Getting your app to autoverify requires the `assetlinks.json` file to be available on your _specific_ tracking domain rather than relying on the organizational domain.
+Getting your app to autoverify requires the `assetlinks.json` file to be available on your _specific_ tracking domain rather than relying on the organizational domain (main website).

-To test autoVerify works for your domain(s), start with a fresh install of your app, as mentioned in [this article](#autoverify-article), because Android remembers the user's choice.
+To test autoverify works for your domain(s), start with a fresh install of your app, as mentioned in [this article](#autoverify-article), because Android remembers the user's choice.

 If you are getting the ["ask" prompt](#android-ask) to choose which application opens the link, you can use the `adb` debugger to investigate the status of your app.
 If the Status is shown as `ask` then autoverify is not working as intended.
 The value `always : 200000000` means it is verified.